 The worst they can do is say no!

-That means you might need to make some sacrifices to find a suitable location where you won’t be disturbed.
+That means you might need to make sacrifices to find a suitable location where you won’t be disturbed.

-If you’re filming in a public area, it’s a good idea to bring a couple of people to act as buffers to guide people safely around your scene.
-Keep in mind if you do that, you are asking for people’s good nature, so do it politely.
+If you’re filming in a public area, bringing some people to act as buffers to guide people safely around your scene is a good idea.

 Similarly, don’t film a scene in some obscure location that looks amazing if it doesn’t make sense for the story and the other locations.